Pupsourcing¶

 }

-// Update your read model
+// Update your read model using the processor's transaction

 switch event.EventType {